republik/plattform/src/templates/Article/docs.md

 - `series`, allow to form series via meta data
 - `titleBlockPrepend`, prepend React elements—e.g. a dossier tag—to the title block
 - `titleBlockRule`, overwrite the whole title block, prepend and append are no longer applied
+- `titleMargin`, automatically adds some margin below the title, default `true`
 - `getPath`, the function to transform meta data to a path, default `/YYYY/MM/DD/:slug`
 - `t`, optional translation function, used for e.g. DNT notes
 - `dynamicComponentRequire`, optional custom require function for dynamic components